ahmadassaf/blog-posts/web development/2016-10-01-auditing-npm-modules-in-microservices.md

 }
 ```

-This script is executed at the root folder that contains all of your repos, will execute the `npm-check` command and aggregate the results in the `npm-report.txt` at the root directory where you executed your script.
+This script is executed at the root folder that contains all of your repositories, will execute the `npm-check` command and aggregate the results in the `npm-report.txt` at the root directory where you executed your script.
 The script also checks first if the `npm-check` command exists or we need to install it via an `npm install -g npm-check`.

 To go step by step inside of the main function: